kadaan/SmartSpin2kFlasher/README.md

 - Install Python 3.x
 - Install [wxPython 4.x](https://wxpython.org/) manually or run `pip3 install wxpython` (see also linux notes below)
-- Install this project using `pip3 install esphomeflasher`
+- Install this project using `pip3 install smartspin2kflasher`
-- Start the GUI using `esphomeflasher`.
-Alternatively, you can use the command line interface ( type `esphomeflasher -h` for info)
+- Start the GUI using `smartspin2kflasher`.
+Alternatively, you can use the command line interface ( type `smartspin2kflasher -h` for info)

 ## Build it yourself